devanmalhotra94/pdsnd_github/README.md

 US BikeShare Details Tool

 ### Description
-This tool allows you to explore US Bike Share Data
+This tool allows you to explore US Bike Share Data.
+This project uses pandas version 0.23.4

 ### Files used
 bikeshare.py